SariKefel/SariKefel/README.md

 - Bachelor’s Degree in Computer Science

 ### 🌍 Where I’m Based:
-- 📍 Kuala Lumpur, Malaysia (originally from Kenya 🇰🇪)
+- 📍 Kuala Lumpur, Malaysia and Nairobi, Kenya
 - 🌐 Interested in working remotely or collaborating globally

 ---